vincepg13/sn-react-shadcn/README.md

 import type { SnRecordPickerItem, SnRecordPickerList } from 'sn-shadcn-kit'
 ```

-SnRowItem corresponds to a fields value which is simply an object with both its value and display_value.
+- SnRowItem corresponds to a fields value which is simply an object with both its value and display_value.
 SnRow is a record (array) of SnRowItems.
+- SnUser and SnGroup define the schema for a user and group object respectively
+- SnRecordPickerItem represents all the data you will get back when selecting a record using the SnRecordPicker component, and SnRecordPickerList is an array of these items

 ---